thommichel/font-cracker/README.md

 - `python3.11 -m venv .venv`

+Look up how to activate the virtual environment based on your OS

 ### Packages

 Once the virtual environment is setup, install the required packages by running

 `pip install -r requirements.txt`

+## Font Cracking GUI

+To run the GUI use

+`python ./gui.py`

+For more info on each field, look at the CLI instructions \(I'm too lazy to rewrite them \)

 ## Font Cracking CLI